Porn star Stormy Daniels says she was threatened to keep silence on Trump: TV interview

 Daniels sued the president on March 6, stating Trump never signed an agreement for her to keep quiet about an “intimate” relationship between them.

-White House aides did not immediately respond to requests for comment after the interview aired.
+White House aides did not respond immediately to requests for comment after the interview aired.

 Trump did not respond to reporters’ shouted questions about whether he would watch the interview when he returned to the White House from Florida on Sunday evening.

-Daniels’ appearance represented back to back trouble for Trump after an interview broadcast last week on CNN with former Playboy model Karen McDougal, who described a 10-month long affair with Trump starting in 2006.
+Daniels’ appearance represented back-to-back trouble for Trump after an interview broadcast last week on CNN with former Playboy model Karen McDougal, who described a 10-month-long affair with Trump starting in 2006.

 Trump would have been married to his wife, Melania, during both the alleged extramarital relationships.
 The first lady accompanied him this weekend to his Florida golf club.
-A White House spokeswoman said Melania stayed behind as is her custom during their son’s school holiday.
+A White House spokeswoman said Melania stayed behind, as is her custom during their son’s school holiday.

-Daniels told “60 Minutes” that she and Trump had sexual relations only once, but that she had seen him other occasions and he had kept in touch with her.
+Daniels told “60 Minutes” she and Trump had had sexual relations only once, but that she had seen him on other occasions and he had kept in touch with her.

-The White House has denied he had an affair with Daniels, although Trump lawyer Michael Cohen said he paid her $130,000 of his own money during the 2016 presidential election campaign.
+The White House has denied he had an affair with Daniels, although Trump’s lawyer Michael Cohen said he paid her $130,000 of his own money during the 2016 presidential election campaign.

 The payment could pose a legal problem.
 Watchdog groups have filed complaints with the Department of Justice and Federal Election Commission, saying that it may have violated campaign finance law by exceeding the limit on the size of a contribution.

 Cohen, who has denied that there was an affair, has not explained why he made the payment or said whether Trump was aware of it.

-Cohen did not respond to requests for comment after the interview aired.
+After the interview screened, Cohen’s lawyer Brent Blakely wrote to Daniels’ attorney to say she made false and defamatory comments, “namely that he (Cohen) was responsible for an alleged thug who supposedly visited” and threatened her.

+“In truth, Mr. Cohen had absolutely nothing whatsoever to do with any such person or incident, and does not even believe that any such person exists, or that such incident ever occurred,” Blakely said in the letter.

 Daniels and her attorney would not discuss in the interview whether they had text messages or other materials that might verify her story.